 In the event of a campus emergency, a variety of resources will be managed as one system in order to reach the largest collegiate and community audience concerning the nature of the event and the action required.
 Procedures for emergency notification, lockdown and evacuation are posted in every classroom and in open spaces on campus.
-This information may also be found on our website under Campus Safety and Security.
+These policies and procedures may also be found on our website under Campus Safety and Security at kvcc.me.edu